• Skip to primary navigation

 We all know cricket clubs, in Yorkshire and further afield, who have splashed the cash and gone into decline when the tap runs dry.

-It causes resentment if some players are being paid and other not in the same squad.
+It causes resentment if some players are being paid and others not in the same squad.
+Or, if what club cricketers are being paid differs wildly.

-Unless the mate sitting next to you is Alastair Cook, newly retired from England and looking to hold up an end in third-team cricket on a Saturday, then you’re entitled to feel aggrieved.
+Unless the mate sitting next to you is Harry Brook, with a week off from England, and looking to hold up an end in third-team cricket on a Saturday, then you’re entitled to feel aggrieved.

 By paying players, to my mind, that marks them as professional.
-They might not be pros in the conventional sense as a county cricketer with a contract but, as Richmondshire’s Gary Pratt said to me earlier this year, once you take that money, it’s a completely different kettle of fish.
+They might not be pros in the conventional sense as a county cricketer with a contract but, as Richmondshire’s Gary Pratt once said to me in an interview, once you take that money, it’s a completely different kettle of fish.

 Somewhat hypocritically you might think, Pratt advised against it.